isomerpages/nlb-reference/_science-tech-technology/Cryptocurrencies and NFTs.md

 ---
 title: Cryptocurrencies and NFTs
 permalink: /guides/sci-tech/tech/crypto-nfts
 description: "Digital assets such as cryptocurrencies and non-fungible tokens (NFTs) have been making headlines recently.
-This resource guide delves deeper into the phenomenon of investing in cryptocurrencies and NFTs and highlights some of the potential rewards as well as risks involved in investing in them.
+This resource guide delves deeper into the phenomenon of investing in cryptocurrencies and NFTs and highlights some of the potential rewards as well as risks involved in investing in them."
-  "
 ---
 ## Cryptocurrencies and NFTs: Risks or Rewards?